Peter Kay announces monthly residency at London's O2 Arena

 "I thought we should've called it the Peter Who? tour," he told BBC Radio 2's Zoe Ball breakfast show on Wednesday.

-The 49-year-old added that he couldn't believe the original tour announcement - made during the commercial break of the first episode of the new series of I'm a Celebrity...
+The 49-year-old Boltonian added that he couldn't believe the original tour announcement - made during the commercial break of the first episode of the new series of I'm a Celebrity...
 Get Me Out of Here! on Sunday - had made headline news.

 "I should only be on the news if I'm dead, not on tour!" he joked.